toolsbyvipin/toolsbyvipin/README.md

 ## 💫 About Me:
-🧑‍🔬 Currently , I am a PCB student <br><br>🧑‍💻 I have been interested exploring cybersecurity and tech-world since childhood<br><br>✨ I used to edit shorts or exploring new tech tools in my free time
+🧑‍🔬 Currently , I am a PCB student <br><br>🧑‍💻 I have been interested in exploring cybersecurity and tech-world since childhood<br><br>✨ I enjoy editing shorts or exploring new tech tools in my free time

 ## 🌐 Socials: